phamcongthuy/challenge/submit.markdown

 * Previous applicants and winners of LA2050 grant programs may reapply.
 * <em>Evaluation committee</em>: In each goal category, the evaluation committee will select five finalists.
 * <em>Public vote</em>: The public will vote on the five finalists in each goal category.
 The proposal in each goal category garnering the most votes will be a winner.
-* Projects will be featured on this site and public voting will be open from Tuesday, June 19, 2018 (9am Pacific Time) through Friday, June 29, 2018 (5pm Pacific Time).
+* Projects will be featured on this site and public voting will be open from Monday, April 22, 2019 (9am Pacific Time) through Monday, April 29, 2019 (5pm Pacific Time).
 * Applications will be selected using the following criteria: impact on the LA2050 goal and metrics, overall quality of submission, ability to mobilize Angelenos, feasibility, and collaborative spirit.
-* In order to vote in the 2018 My LA2050 Activation Challenge, participants must register for a free account and sign in.
+* In order to vote in the 2019 My LA2050 Grants Challenge, participants must register for a free account and sign in.
 Use either social sign-in via Facebook or Google or an email account to register.
 Users will be emailed a link to click in order to validate the address.
 {% if site.event_url %}
-* Finalists in the My LA2050 Activation Challenge are expected to participate in a public event to be held at the start of the voting period to present their proposals to the public.
+* Finalists in the My LA2050 Grants Challenge are expected to participate in a public event to be held at the start of the voting period to present their proposals to the public.
 {% endif %}
-* Winners of the My LA2050 Activation Challenge will be grantees of the Goldhirsh Foundation and will be required to participate in at least one check-in with a LA2050 team member per month.
+* Winners of the My LA2050 Grants Challenge will be grantees of the Goldhirsh Foundation and will be required to participate in at least one check-in with a LA2050 team member per month.
 * [Read all the rules](https://la2050.s3-us-west-1.amazonaws.com/comfy/cms/files/131/files/original/2018-MyLA2050-Official-Rules.pdf)

 ### Questions